Sam54000/cognition_data_to_brainstorm/README.md

 ### Processing
 Usage:
-write in the command widow
+In Maltab, write in the command widow
 ``` [values,coordinates] = process_data_cogBST ```

-The first step is to provide the information in the window (see screenshot below):
+The first step consists of providing the information in the window (see screenshot below):
+Patient code: the name of the subject created in brainstorm before running the program in the format 'AAA_BB'

 ![input](/Input.PNG)

-The second step constists to select the three corresponding matrices generated from Letswave: P1, P2 and P3.
+The second step constists of selecting the three corresponding matrices generated from Letswave: P1, P2 and P3.
 Select the file indicated at the top of the explorer window (see screnshot below):

 ![selection window](/Select_file.png)

-The third step constists to select the coordinates file (.txt)
+The third step constists of selecting the SEEG coordinates file in ```.txt``` format

 ### Output
 In  the matlab workspace 2 variables are generated: